Los Angeles Harassment Attorneys

-Discrimination can take many forms, with one of the most common being harassment.
 Harassment is any unwelcome conduct directed at another individual, usually on the basis of race, skin color, sex, sexual orientation, age, ADA status, or other factor of a person’s identity.
-Harassment is a common form of workplace discrimination, and the Equal Employment Opportunity Commission (EEOC) has strict rules governing workplace fairness.
+Harassment is a common form of workplace discrimination.
+The Equal Employment Opportunity Commission (EEOC) has strict rules governing workplace fairness.